Updated: May 11

 It is important to regularly review and update your financial accounts’ beneficiary designations.
 Most accounts, such as life insurance policies, bank accounts, and retirement accounts will allow you to designate a beneficiary.
 A beneficiary designation specifies who will receive your assets when you pass away.
 If you have not recently updated any of your accounts, it's essential to review them and the beneficiary designation to ensure they reflect your current wishes and to avoid confusion for your loved ones later on.

 Another critical document that should be reviewed and updated regularly is the temporary guardianship form.
-In many states, a parent or legal guardian has the ability to appoint a temporary guardian for a minor child in a separate document (other than the will) for a limited period of time.
-This allows the appointed temporary guardian to make decisions on behalf of the minor, without court involvement for a designated period.
+In many states, a parent or legal guardian can appoint a temporary guardian for a minor child in a separate document, other than the will.
+This document allows the appointed temporary guardian to make decisions on behalf of the minor without court involvement for a designated period.
 It's crucial to review and update this document to reflect any changes you wish to make.

-Life changes unexpectedly.
-It is always a good idea to regularly update your estate planning documents to make sure they reflect any changes that have occurred in your life or the law.
+It's always a good idea to regularly update your estate planning documents to ensure they reflect any changes that have occurred in your life or the law.
 We recommend reviewing your plan at least once every three (3) years.
-In some cases, it can be beneficial to schedule a meeting with us to review the documents together.
-If there have been any marriages, divorces, deaths, births, or other changes in your family, as well as a change in your job or property and other assets, this can impact your estate plan.
-Without an update regularly, your estate plan may no longer reflect your wishes…It is crucial that the instructions in your estate plan reflect your current life status wishes.
+In some cases, it can be beneficial to schedule a meeting with an estate planning attorney to review the documents together and ensure they reflect your current wishes.